 Elevation: 11,296 ft

 This peak is not in the book.
 Judi Steciak and Carl Hamke provided the following route information.
-Livingston Douglas made the first recorded descent of the peak’s Northeast Ridge Route in 2016.
+Livingston Douglas made the first recorded descent of the peak’s Northeast Ridge in 2016.
 His route is set out below.
+USGS Ryan Peak

-Northeast Ridge Route, Class 3 by Livingston Douglas
+Northeast Ridge (Descent), Class 3 by Livingston Douglas

-West Pass Road [FSR-063(C)(3)].
-Follow the Steciak/Hamke route to the summit of North Ryan Peak, reaching the summit via the peak’s Northwest Ridge.
+West Pass Road [FSR-063(C)(3) on Page 242].
+Follow the Steciak/Hamke Route to the summit of North Ryan Peak, reaching the summit via the peak’s Northwest Ridge.

 From the summit of North Ryan Peak, follow the ridge NNE.
 Stay on the south side of the ridge crest to avoid numerous ridge towers.
 The north side of the ridge is very exposed in many spots, so avoid it.
 This is a VERY SLOW, TEDIOUS TRAVERSE.
 It took just over 1 hour and 15 minutes to cover this 1-mile stretch of ridge.
 Yes, that’s how bad it is.
 While it’s never worse than a Class 3 difficulty, the side-hilling and numerous arete and gully crossings are exhausting.